grid-line

 Congratulations!
 You know everything required to conduct a keyword research project.

-The simplest way to accomplish most of these tasks is plug your ideas into Semrush.
+The simplest way to expand on the ideas from a free keyword tool is to plug your ideas into Semrush.

-It provides valuable keyword suggestions and helps you make informed decisions every step of the way.
+It provides more detail on keyword suggestions and helps you make informed decisions every step of the way.

 You can see metrics like: